dy/spect/readme.md

 ### `attr( element, obj | fn ? )` − read / write attributes

-Read or write attributes of element.
-Same as `.state`, but works with attributes, therefore values are always strings.
+Read or write attributes of an element.
+Same as `.state`, but works with attributes, therefore values are strings.
 Reading creates observer for external attribute changes.
 For boolean values, it sets/unsets attribute, rather than stringifies value.

 ```js
 let a = attr(element)